Your Student's Program

 Linens: St. John's University provides sheets, blankets, pillows and towels for students participating in one of our semester programs.
 We realize that it is difficult to travel light when packing for months at a time, so we help to "lighten the load" with these provisions.
 We also provide cleaning services for the linens every two and a half weeks.
 Students are welcome to clean their linens more often or to bring extras if they choose.

 Electronics: Foreign outlets are usually different than American outlets, so students may need adapters while they are abroad.
 The voltage can also be different, so certain appliances will need converters, as well.
 However, it is sometimes safer and more convenient to purchase appliances, like hair dryers which produce heat, once the students arrive in their destination.

 Meal Plans: For most semester programs, St. John's provides two meals per day, four days per week.
 This allows students to be flexible with their weekend travel plans without feeling tied down to a dining schedule.
 It also allows students to enjoy meals off-campus and experience the food culture of the cities they are exploring.
 In addition, there are fully functional kitchens and grocery stores near our campuses for students who prefer to cook their own meals.
 Students should set aside spending money for meals on non-class days.
 Students participating in short-term programs or exchange programs should contact us to find out about meal plan options specific to their program.

-On-site Administration: St. John's University provides bilingual, on-site staff for our semester programs in Rome, Paris and Seville.
+On-site Administration: St. John's University provides bilingual, on-site staff for our semester programs in Rome, Paris and Limerick.
 These administrators are important resources for students studying abroad, guiding them in their transition, facilitating cultural experiences and assisting with day-to-day activities on campus.
 These administrators are also available to help students who are struggling with homesickness and/or other issues that may arise.